jmbenck/django-unity-webgl/README.md

 ![](https://github.com/jmbenck/Django-UnityWebGL/blob/master/demonstration/TelaJogoInicial.png)
 > User authenticated and game loaded.

-#### To get the user data we can use the API builded with Django-Rest-Framework.
+#### To get the user data we can use the API built with Django-Rest-Framework.
 The API configuration is in the app called "api" in the Django project.

-#### Since we don't want the page to refresh when sending a data, to be able to send user score even during the game lets use Jquery.
-There is a function called 'salvaPontuacao' that recives as argument the score of the user.
+#### To avoid refreshing the page when sending data we can use the Jquery function called 'salvaPontuacao' that recieves as an argument the score of the user.
 #### Note: This function needs to be inside the object **window.Unity** from index.html to be used later from Unity.
 ````javascript
     SalvaPontucao(pontos) {